 - Fiber: 4g

 - Saturated Fat: 30g

 Frequently Asked Questions

 What’s the best cheese for Philly cheesesteak?

 Traditional Philly cheesesteaks used American cheese or provolone cheese (sometimes even together).
-Meanwhile, other stalls experimented by using Cheese Wiz.
-In this recipe, we used mozzarella cheese since, like American cheese, it’s the type that melts.
+Meanwhile, other stalls experimented by using Cheez Whiz.
+In this Subway Philly cheesesteak recipe, we used mozzarella cheese since, like American cheese, it’s the type that melts.
 However, you are free to experiment if you want to try versions with different cheeses.

 What’s the difference between a Philly cheesesteak and a regular cheesesteak sandwich?

 Generally, a regular cheesesteak is just a sandwich that doesn’t use the same ingredients the Philly does.
 For most, using a steak other than ribeye, from steak burger patties to ground steak meat is already enough to disqualify it from being one.
 Having the cheese unmelted and using a bread not similar to a hoagie or Italian roll also doesn’t make it a Philly.

 ConclusionYou don't need Subway to bring back the Big Philly just to have a taste of Philadelphia’s famous local food.
 Just follow this Subway Philly cheesesteak recipe’s steps and you’re closer to cheesesteak heaven than you might expect.

 Have your own special recipe to share?
 Submit Your Recipe Today!